elix/elix/README.md

 }
 ```

 where `"*"` can be replaced with an appropriate `semver` value.
-You can also
-specify `"next"` for Elix's nightly build.

-Note that `"@elix/elix"` is the required organization/package string for
-referencing the Elix package in the npm registry.
+# Building and running locally

+Install the project's `devDependencies` with `npm` version 5 or greater: `npm
+install -g npm`:

+1. Clone or fork the project.
+2. `npm install`.
+3. `npm run build`.
+Builds distribution .js files for all components and mixins,
+   as well as demos and unit tests.
+(Note: All Elix components and mixins are
+   written in ES6, and can be loaded with native `import` statements on browsers
+   that support those.
+The build step is only required to create demos and tests
+   that can run on older browsers.)

 # Unit tests